haani-niyaz/devops-journal/_drafts/2016-07-07-learning-angularjs-part-2.markdown

 {% endhighlight %}

 * By default the `tab` value is 1.
-So the **price** tab is selected by default.
+So the *price* tab is selected by default.

 * We will pass in a value when we click on a tab.
 The `selectTab` method basically sets the `tab` value.

 * The `isSelected` method will be used to determine which panel to show.
-As discussed earlier, the `ng-show` directive expects a `true` or `false` (return type of the method).
+As discussed earlier, the `ng-show` directive expects a `true` or `false` (return type of the `isSelected` method).
 This method is also used to set the active tab via the `ng-class` directive which we haven't discussed yet (to come!).

 ### Piecing It All Together